 One of the reasons why Lego is so good for the brain is that it builds concentration span.

-The more a child is immersed and “lost” in an activity, the more a child’s ability to focus develops.
+The more a child is immersed and “lost” in an activity, the more their ability to focus develops.

-My toddler may only play for 5 minutes but as she matures and gets involved in her play activities, the time she spends on an activity will grow.
+Toddlers may only play with something for 5 minutes but as they mature and become involved in their play activities, the time they spend on an activity will grow.